STI Test Comprehensive

 What is the STI Test Comprehensive?

-The STI Test Comprehensive is Homed-IQ’s most in-depth home sexual health test, checking for the presence of the 9 most common STIs: Chlamydia, Gonorrhoea, Mycoplasma, Trichomoniasis, Syphilis, HIV, Hepatitis B, and Herpes I & II.
-This test consists of a urine and blood test for men, and a vaginal swab and blood test for women.
+The STI Test Comprehensive is Homed-IQ’s most in-depth home sexual health test, checking for the presence of the 8 most common STIs: Chlamydia, Gonorrhoea, Trichomoniasis, Syphilis, HIV, Hepatitis B, and Herpes I & II.
+This test consists of a urine and dried blood spot test for men, and a vaginal swab and dried blood spot test for women.

 How does the STI Test Comprehensive work?